kenrector/sigma-cpv-kit/README.md

 cpcp/sigma.ini | A simh V4/V4.1 initialization file containing hardware definition and attach commands to setup the simulator to match the Andrews University CP-V configuration. cpcp/sigma-v3.ini | A simh V3.12 initialization file. f00/ | A folder containing files to support the CP-V F00 release.
-There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/cpf0/$SUPER | CP-V TEL commands to create :SYS,LBE and :F00SGEN,CPV users. f00/cpf0/cpf0.ini | A simh V4/V4.1 initialization file for a disk swapper system. f00/cpf0/cpf0.tap | A bootable CP-V F00 PO tape.
-This is a disk swapper system with two file system disks. f00/f00rad/cpf0.ini | A simh V4/V4.1 initialization file for a RAD swapper system. f00/f00rad/f00rad.tap | A bootable CP-V F00 PO tape.
-This is a RAD swapper system with two file system disks. cpcpdoc.txt | An example of installing and running CP-V on the SIGGY dos based simulator written by Keith and George Plume in th 90's.
+There are two subfolders, a Disc Pack swapper system and a RAD swapper system. f00/$SUPER | Commands to create :SYS,LBE and :F00SGEN,CPV accounts. f00/f00disc/cpf0.ini | A simh V4/V4.1 initialization file for a disk swapper system. f00/f00disc/f00disc.tap | A bootable CP-V F00 PO tape.
+This is a disk swapper system with two file system disks. f00/f00disc/f00disc-system.zip | disc, sys1 and sys2 files. f00/f00rad/cpf0.ini | A simh V4/V4.1 initialization file for a RAD swapper system. f00/f00rad/f00rad.tap | A bootable CP-V F00 PO tape.
+This is a RAD swapper system with two file system disks. f00/f00rad/f00rad-system.zip | rad, sys1 and sys2 files. cpcpdoc.txt | An example of installing and running CP-V on the SIGGY dos based simulator written by Keith and George Plume in th 90's.
 Simh procedures will be different to siggy but the CP-V interactions will be the same. lcmcpv00.pdf, lcmcpv01.pdf | Documents to provide an overview of CP-V.  This material was prepared by Keith to assist the Living Computer Museum install and bring up CP-V on a Sigma 9 computer system.
 MTLU00.tap | A stand-alone bootable diagnostic progam.
 Start simh with one of the above .ini files and boot this from mt0.